ISGT NA 2021 Call For Panel Sessions

 Panel Session Proposal Submission

-Panel session proposals are to be submitted by July 17, 2020 (no later than 11:59 PT EST) to the following email address: ISGT2021Panels@ieee.org.
+The panel session deadline has been extended!
+Panel session proposals are to be submitted by August 15, 2020 (no later than 11:59 PT EST) to the following email address: ISGT2021Panels@ieee.org.

 - Name, Affiliation and Contact Information: